Ouxsoft/LuckByDice/README.md

 $turn = TurnFactory::getInstance();
 $turn->notation->set('10d10,1d6+3*7,d%');
 echo $turn->roll();

+// we should be luckier with this next roll
+$this->turn->setLuck(200);
+echo $this->roll();
 ```

 ## About
-LuckByDice is a PHP library for simulating luck based dice rolls based on dice notations written in PHP.
+LuckByDice is a PHP library for simulating dice rolls written in PHP.
+In addition to being able to emulate standard
+dice rolls from dice notation, the can also emulate luck.

+Rolls using luck have a natural ebb and flow to roll outcomes.
+They are well suited for use with character luck stat
+which may feature unnatural modification.

 **Interactive Test**
 <img src="https://raw.githubusercontent.com/ouxsoft/LuckByDice/main/docs/interactive-test.gif" width="600" alt="CLI Test Example"/>

 **Statistical Test**
 This graph illustrates 10,000 consecutive `10d10` rolls.
 <p align="center"><img src="https://raw.githubusercontent.com/ouxsoft/LuckByDice/main/docs/statistics.png" alt="statistics"/></p>
 Notice how outcome impacts luck and vice versa.